-The goal of social distancing measures is to “bend” the curve reflecting the number of new infections reported by healthcare providers and keep them from being overwhelmed by patients.
+The goal of social distancing measures is to “bend” and then “flatten” the curve reflecting the number of new infections reported by healthcare providers and keep them from being overwhelmed by patients.

-Statewide data suggests the curve is indeed flattening and perhaps even bending down in Illinois, as the statewide “positivity rate” (the percent of COVID-19 tests that came back positive over a 7-day period) continues to drop.
+Statewide data suggests the curve has flattened in Illinois, as the statewide “positivity rate” (the percent of COVID-19 tests that came back positive over a 7-day period) remains at a relatively stable level.

-The State of Illinois also recently began sharing a “recovery rate” of confirmed cases, which shows that over 90% of those diagnosed with COVID-19 recover within 42 days.
+The State of Illinois also estimates around 94% of those diagnosed with COVID-19 have recovered after 42 days.

 Demographic data also shows the virus’ impact on people of different ages, ethnicities and medical histories.
 In Chicago, a disproportionately high percentage of infections are among Latinos and African Americans, while the number of deaths in the African American community is high as well.

 Data shows how Latinos in Chicago represent a disproportionate number of cases in the city, accounting for more than a third of cases even though they represent 29 percent of its population.